FewBody/fewbody.github.io/_pages/research.md

 ## Research group in Tongji University

 The research group in Tongji University is broadly interested in nuclear physics with particular emphasis on understanding the dynamics of nucleus-nucleus system.
 In particular, our research interests are using the few-body technique to solve the nuclear reaction with effective interactions.
-Our research agenda focus on the question of how to get the exactly solution of quantum few body system and apply this solution to explain the observables obtained from experiment.
+Our research agenda focus on the question of how to get solutions of quantum few body systems and apply these solutions to explain the observables obtained from experiment.
+Our research can be divided into three different energy region, namely astrophysics energy, Coulomb barrier energy, and semi-classical energy.

 <!-- Our overarching goal is to explore and understand new quantum states of electronic matter on the atomic scale.
 To do so, we use and develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.